thalyson004/ieee-repository-brazilian-diet-optimization/README.md

 # Neuro-Symbolic Sustainable Diet Recommendation System under Climate Emergency: Comparing GA and LP Optimization of LLM-Generated Brazilian Diets

-This repository contains all data, optimization outputs, and detailed formulations used in the article **"Neuro-Symbolic Optimization for a Sustainable Diet Recommendation System under Climate Emergency"**.
+This repository contains all data, optimization outputs, and detailed formulations used in the article **"Neuro-Symbolic Sustainable Diet Recommendation System under Climate Emergency: Comparing GA and LP Optimization of LLM-Generated Brazilian Diets"**.

 ## Overview